Evidence — Key Findings from 1,227 Arkansas Public Records

 Board packet analysis reveals dual fiduciary standard; FOIA Round 3 filed

-Analysis of the publicly-posted APERS board packets reveals that 37 pages of Callan analysis were prepared for infrastructure investments while zero pages of analysis accompanied the Israel Bonds authorization — at the same meetings.
+Analysis of the publicly-posted APERS board packets reveals that 37 pages of Callan analysis were prepared for infrastructure investments while zero pages of analysis accompanied the sovereign bond authorization — at the same meetings.
 FOIA Round 3 filed with ASHERS and LOPFI, expanding the investigation to two previously uninvestigated pension systems.
-Interstate outreach sent to parallel investigations in five states.

 What the law requires